 - Buy less stuff!
-Try to make due with what you have for as long as possible or buy used.
+Try to make do with what you have for as long as possible or buy used.

 - Fly less if possible.
-I know that is hard to do, but if there’s anyway to consolidate trips or whatever, that can have save more energy than not driving or not using any electricity for the whole year!
+I know that is hard to do, but if there’s any way to consolidate trips or whatever, that can save more energy than not driving or not using any electricity for the whole year!
 I have been a bad offender in this area.

 - Save energy on heating/cooling by adjusting your thermostat, insulating your home, etc. Wear a sweater at home in the winter.